Alisha De Lorenzo

 Garden State Equality

 Alisha De Lorenzo MS, NCC, LPC, SAC is the Founder and Owner of Living YES, LLC and The Living YES Foundation.
-Created from her passions for education, equity, mental health and contemplative practices, Alisha takes a healing centered approach to systemically address individual and collective trauma and build the emotional literacy of all members of the school community.
+Created from her passion and commitment to education, social justice, mental health and contemplative practices, Alisha takes a healing centered approach to systemically address individual and collective trauma and build the emotional literacy of all members of the school, family and community.

 Alisha received her Baccalaureate degree in Movement Sciences and Education and has worked in public education as a teacher and Student Assistance Counselor for almost 20 years.
 Most recently, she served as New Jersey's first Social Emotional Learning Coordinator designing and implementing an "Integrative Education" model.

 Alisha is an experienced facilitator and keynote speaker who has provided quality professional development on Social Emotional Learning, Mindfulness, Leadership, Trauma, Equity and Mental Health at the local, national and international levels.
 She is a trusted partner to the New Jersey Department of Education, New Jersey School Boards Association, New Jersey Education Association, New Jersey Principals and Supervisors Association, ASAP-NJ, NJ-ASCD, NJAHPERD and the United States Army to name a few.
 Alisha has had the honor of working with many school districts throughout New Jersey and beyond.

 She has been recognized for her dedication to the mental health field and for the transformational work she brings to communities by receiving the Award of Excellence from the United States Army, Outstanding Alumni Award from Monmouth University, Outstanding Community Activism Award from the Monmouth County Latino American Society and the NJ Governor's Educational Service Professional of the Year Award by the New Jersey Department of Education.
 She is most proud of the honor of raising her two young boys.